zhonghan721/tp/docs/DeveloperGuide.md

 ### Recover Account

-1. Recovering user account
+1. Recovering user account.

-   1. Prerequisites: Logged-in into the application with the `login`{.swift} command, and the answer of the currently logged-in user's secret question is "Koko".
+   1. Prerequisites: There exists a stored user in the application, and the answer of the currently stored user's secret question is "Koko".

    2. Test Case: `recover account`{.swift}.</br>
-      Expected: The currently logged-in user's secret question is displayed.
+      Expected: The currently stored user's secret question is displayed.

    3. Test Case: `recover account --answer Koko --password NewPassword123 --confirmPass NewPassword123`{.swift}.</br>
-      Expected: The currently logged-in user's password is updated to `NewPassword123`{.swift}
+      Expected: The currently stored user's password is updated to `NewPassword123`{.swift}

    4. Test Case: `recover account --answer NotKoko --password NewPassword123 --confirmPass NewPassword123`{.swift}</br>
       Expected: No user details are updated.
 Error indicating that answer is incorrect is shown in the feedback message.